Exoskeleton (human): Fictional depictions

 Exoskeletons have been depicted in many films, TV shows, science fiction books, and comics.
 However, most real-life exoskeletons differ drastically from the images and depictions in popular culture.
 The science fiction novel Starship Troopers by Robert A. Heinlein (1959) is sometimes credited with introducing the concept of futuristic military armor.
-Other examples of fictional exoskeletons include Tony Stark's Iron Man suit, the robot exoskeleton used by Ellen Ripley to fight the Xenomorph queen in Aliens, in Warhammer 40,000 the Space Marines, among other factions, are known to use different kinds of Power Armour, the Power Armor used in the Fallout video game franchise and the Exoskeleton from S.T.A.L.K.E.R.
+Other examples of fictional exoskeletons include Tony Stark's Iron Man suit, the exoskeleton used by Ellen Ripley to fight the Xenomorph queen in Aliens, in Warhammer 40,000 the Space Marines, among other factions, are known to use different kinds of Power Armour, the Power Armor used in the Fallout video game franchise and the Exoskeleton from S.T.A.L.K.E.R.
 In some cases, these depictions have served as inspiration for exoskeleton designers and inventors.
-However, popular culture depictions have also led to considerable confusion, myths, and inflated expectations within the public, since many people associate exoskeletons with the make-believe, fantasy devices they encounter in popular culture and they may not have seen or been exposed to real-life exoskeletons.
+However, popular culture depictions have also led to considerable confusion, myths, and inflated expectations within the public, since many people assoociate exoskeletons with the make-believe, fantasy devices they encounter in popular culture and they may not have seen or been exposed to real-life exoskeletons.
 A list of these popular culture references is provided in a separate article entitled List of films featuring powered exoskeletons.